In this section you will find information about York’s admission requirements, policies and supports that are available to you.

 York’s admission requirements are divided into different student categories: High school, transfer, mature and returning students.

 Select the category that describes you best, then find the category-specific admission requirements.

 York supports the academic success of Indigenous students through its Centre for Aboriginal Student Services, which provides student services in a culturally supportive environment.
 Students are supported through the process of applying for numerous financial awards.
 Indigenous applicants are encouraged to visit York’s Aboriginal/Indigenous Admission Statement page.

 Alternative Admissions and Transition Programs

 The Transition Year Program (TYP) at York University is a special access program for youth (ages 19 and above) and adults who are passionate about attending university.

-You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information on credit transfers in Ontario.
+You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.